-A regional Louis Stokes Center for Excellence in Broadening Participation, SCENE utilizes nanotechnology and its many applications, through guided mentoring and opportunities for research and hands-on training experiences, as a conduit for engaging and inspiring talented students from traditionally underrepresented minority populations.
+A regional Louis Stokes Center for Excellence, SCENE utilizes nanotechnology and its many applications, through guided mentoring, research opportunities, and hands-on training experiences, as a conduit for engaging and inspiring talented students from traditionally under-represented minority populations.

 NSF-ATE Nanotechnology Application and Career Knowledge (NACK) Support Center

-The National Science Foundation (NSF) Advanced Technology Education (ATE) NACK Support Center provides workshops, webinars and educational resource materials, such as lectures, notes, and access to the Remotely Accessible Instruments for Nanotechnology (RAIN) Network, for educators looking to learn more about nanotechnology.
+The National Science Foundation (NSF) Advanced Technology Education (ATE) NACK Support Center provides workshops, webinars and resource materials, such as lectures, notes, and access to the Remotely Accessible Instruments for Nanotechnology (RAIN) Network, for secondary and post-secondary educators.